blazeiburgess/GINWIK/dummy_schema.md

 clone would let someone create a new instance of a SOCIETY with all the same information, but tied to the user that cloned it and editable only to them.

-merge would take the information from a single subcategory of society and copy that under the same heading in their chosen
+merge would take the information from a single subcategory of society and copy that under the same heading in their chosen.

+A merge can be done by taking the `#attributes` method on any category and creating a new instance, though this would necessitate ignoring the `id` attributes (i.e., also the `society_id` or `user_id`, depending).

+A clone makes sense as a series of merges, accessing all the methods of the parent society and creating a instance of each model as they come along, only reassigning ids (which the database would handle) and user/society_ids (which would have to be programmed in)

 ## Schema